Kaho Naa... Pyaar Hai (soundtrack)

 Kaho Naa...
 Pyaar Hai is the soundtrack album to the 2000 film of the same name directed by Rakesh Roshan, starring his son Hrithik Roshan in his acting debut, alongside Ameesha Patel.
 The soundtrack featured nine songs composed by his brother Rajesh Roshan with lyrics written by Ibrahim Ashk, Saawan Kumar Tak and Vijay Akela.
 The album was released under the Saregama label on 1 December 1999.
 The soundtrack was commercially successful and received numerous accolades, including Rajesh's win for Best Music Director in various ceremonies.

 Background

 The soundtrack to Kaho Naa...
 Pyaar Hai consisted of fast-paced, conventional numbers which were tuned for popular appeal.
 Rajesh teamed with journalist-poet Ibrahim Ashk and Vijay Akela, in the maiden film stint.
 Lucky Ali, who assisted Rajesh in his previous compositions, sang two songs for the film, while also assisting him in the chorus and instrumentation.
 Roshan adapted the tune of the "Voices", composed by Greek musician Vangelis for the eponymous album, for the tune of "Chand Sitare" and "Dil Ne Dil Ko Pukara".
 The latter has the tune playing throughout the entire song.
+There is also an additional song, “Janeman Janeman” sung by Asha Bhosle in the extended version of the film.